blob421/GPUB/docs/about.rst

 GPUB: Fast & Automated GPU Purchasing Bot
 -------------------------------------------
-GPUB is a high-speed Python-based bot designed to automate the purchase of GPUs on Newegg.
+GPUB is a high-speed Python-based bot designed to automate the purchase of GPUs on Newegg.ca.
-Using Selenium WebDriver, GPUB efficiently scans product listings, checks inventory availability, and executes purchases automatically—ensuring you secure the GPU you want before stock runs out.
+Using Selenium WebDriver, GPUB efficiently scans product listings, checks for availability, and executes purchases automatically—ensuring you secure the GPU you want before stock runs out.